 Weighted Average

-Amoun t Life - Years
+4 Amount Life - Years

-Developed technology \$ 374,1 26 9.6
+Developed technology \$ 374,126 9.6

-Customer relationships 72,6 79 10
+Customer relationships 72,679 10

-Trade name 15,2 91 9
+Trade name 15,291 9

-In-process R&D 28,0 80 Indefinite
+IPR&D 28,080 Indefinite

-Total intangible assets \$ 490,1 76
+Total intangible assets \$ 490,176

-The fair values of the developed technology, IPR&D and the customer relationship were estimated using a discounted present value income approach.
-Under the income approach, an intangible asset's fair value is equal to the present value of future economic benefits to be derived from ownership of the asset.
-Indications of value are developed by discounting future net cash flows to their present value at market-based rates of return.
+The fair values of the developed technology, IPR&D and customer relationships were estimated using a discounted present value income approach.
 The fair value of the trade name was estimated using an income approach, specifically known as the relief from royalty method.
-The relief from royalty method is based on the hypothetical royalty stream that would be received if the Company were to license the trade name and was based on expected revenues.
-The useful life of the intangible assets for amortization purposes was determined considering the period of expected cash flows used to measure the fair value of the intangible assets adjusted as appropriate for the entity-specific factors including legal, regulatory, contractual, competitive, economic or other factors that may limit the useful life of intangible assets.
+The useful life of the intangible assets for amortization purposes was determined considering the period of expected cash flows used to measure the fair value of the intangible assets adjusted as appropriate for the entity-specific factors, including legal, regulatory, contractual, competitive, economic or other factors that may limit the useful life of intangible assets.
+One of the IPR&D projects was launched in 2013 and at December 31, 2013 was classified as developed technology and is being amortized over five years.

-In addition, the allocation of the purchase price assumed resulted in the recognition of backlog, which was valued at \$6.3 million.
-Backlog is included in accounts receivable other and is being amortized to selling, general and administrative based on the pattern in which the economic benefits of backlog are estimated to be realized.
+In addition, the allocation of the purchase price resulted in the recognition of backlog, which was valued at \$6.3 million.
+Backlog was included in other current assets and was amortized to selling, general and administrative based on the pattern in which the economic benefits of backlog are estimated to be realized.

 The goodwill recognized as a result of the merger is attributable primarily to the strategic and synergistic opportunities across the entire additive manufacturing spectrum, expected corporate synergies and the assembled workforce.
-None of the goodwill recognized is expected to be deductible for income tax purposes.
+None of the goodwill recognized is deductible for income tax purposes.

-The Company incurred \$7.6 million of Stratasys, Inc.'s acquisition-related costs that were expensed during the year ended December 31, 2012.
+The Company incurred \$7.6 million of Stratasys Inc.'s acquisition-related costs that were expensed during the year ended December 31, 2012.
 These costs are included in selling, general and administrative costs in the Company's consolidated statements of operations.